-If you asked ten organic consumers why they buy organic you would get a range of responses.
-Each consumer supports organic for reasons personal to them, such as flavor, the environment, or personal health.
+If you asked ten organic consumers why they buy organic you might get a range of responses.
+Answers may include personal health, taste, protecting the environment, or any combination of these.

 - The use of crop rotations, cover crops, and plant/animal materials to build a healthy soil system

-- The use of crop rotations to prevent pests, weeds, and disease
+- The use of crop rotations to help prevent pests, weeds, and disease

 - Managing the farm system to improve soil organic matter